SAP-samples/teched2024-XP280/exercises/ex1/README.md

       }
       ```

-      In accordance to the documentation we instruct Terraform to use the provider in version 1.5.0 .
+      In accordance to the documentation we instruct Terraform to use the provider in version 1.6.0 .
 We also added the authentication information as a [variable](https://developer.hashicorp.com/terraform/language/values/variables) to increase flexibility.
-To make the story complete we need to define the variable nect.
+To make the story complete we need to define the variable.

 1. Open the file `variables.tf`.
 1. Add the following code to the file and save the changes: